There are two forms of marriage:

 To book marriages at these venues, contact the Church Minister and the local Superintendent Registrar, where necessary.

 Note: This information is a general guide only.
 For marriages outside England or Wales, or where the circumstances are not straightforward, contact the Superintendent Registrar for advice.

-For more information, visit: Marriages and Civil Partnerships (Gov.uk).
+For more details, visit: Marriages and Civil Partnerships (Gov.uk).

 The legal formalities